Duns Scotus: First and Final Causes

 Examining the Existence of God

 In the Middle Ages theological discussion found some focus in rational arguments for God’s existence on the basis of philosophy and rational argument.
 It was part of flowering of religious philosophy that involved engagement with the philosophy of Aristotle.
 Scotus was one of those who engaged in attempted proofs of the existence of God in order to examine the doctrine of God.
 His long argument for the existence of God embraced the concepts of First Cause, Supreme and Infinite Being and Final cause.
 In his Oridinatio and other related works he sets out first to establish the existence of a First and Final Cause for creation, then the actuality of a Supreme Being and that this Being is Infinite.
 The subject of Infinite Being is dealt with in another section.
 Here I deal with God and First and Final Causes and also about God’s supreme knowledge.
+It maybe that what he writes is today no longer a “proof” of the existence of God but what may be more interesting is that his catagories of First and Final Cause underlines faith in God who has the nature of being the author of causality and author of our being and existence.

 Efficient First Cause

 God is the First Causality of all that exists.
-All our knowledge of God starts from creatures that we can see and know, and as a result we can prove the existence and nature of God by reasoning from observed effect to a cause that precedes it.
+All our knowledge of God starts from creatures that we can see and know, and as a result we may be able to prove the existence and nature of God by reasoning from observed effect to a cause that precedes it.
 Put simply, no effect can cause itself.
 An effect must have a cause and it is not possible to have an infinite going backwards in causation.
 There must be an original cause that comes first before all others.
 God is the Efficient First Causality of that order and all that exists.
 To put it another way, you are what you are because of all the chain of events that have preceded you.
 Your life now is the final outcome of all that has gone before.
 If you could trace all the chain of events and every being back to the very start then God is the First Cause of it all.

 In relation to Scotus’ argument of God as Efficient First Cause we may enter into the debate today about the “Anthropic” evidences for God, as the universe appears to have some necessary characteristics that have enabled the universe to be as it is and be the place where intelligent life like ours can exist and we are here to observe it.